ECMQmlModule

 This will declare a new CMake target called <target name>.
 The URI argument is required and should be a proper QML module URI.
 The URI is used, among others, to generate a subdirectory where the module will be installed to.

 If the VERSION argument is specified, it is used to initialize the default version that is used by ecm_target_qml_sources when adding QML files.
 If it is not specified, a default of 1.0 is used.
 Additionally, if a version greater than or equal to 2.0 is specified, the major version is appended to the Qt5 installation path of the module.
-In case you don’t specify and version, but specify a version for the individual sources, the latest will be set as the resulting version for this plugin.
-This will be used in the ECMFindQmlModule module.
+In case you don’t specify a version for the module, but specify a version for the individual sources, the latter will be set as the resulting version for this module.
+This will also be used in the ECMFindQmlModule module.

 If the option NO_PLUGIN is set, a target is declared that is not expected to contain any C++ QML plugin.